-Updated: 07/21/2022
+Updated: 12/8/23

 California’s grasslands have been grazed extensively by livestock of Mediterranean origin since their introduction in the Eighteenth Century.
-Our grasslands in the Mediterranean climate zone are dominated 90-100% by annual grasses and forbs introduced from the Mediterranean Basin.
-In high-altitude meadows, the Transverse Ranges, Mojave Desert, and east of the Mediterranean climate zone, many of the introduced Mediterranean species occur in the grasslands, but occur with the original native grassland and shrubland species.
+Grasslands in the Mediterranean climate zone are dominated 90-100% by annual grasses and forbs introduced from the Mediterranean Basin.
+In high-altitude meadows, the Transverse Ranges, Mojave Desert, and east of the Mediterranean climate zone, many of the introduced Mediterranean species occur in the grasslands but occur with the original native grassland and shrubland species.
 Paradoxically, California’s Mediterranean grasslands are recognized as a global “hotspot” of biodiversity, with high numbers of endangered and threatened native species.
 Many of these species benefit from grazing by livestock that reduces the mass and height of the introduced species.
 Unmanaged, these grasslands can build up high volumes of herbaceous and woody fuels that increase wildfire intensity and spread.
 These fuels can also be effectively reduced by livestock grazing.

-Livestock grazing can be a practical and economical management tool for most (many?) habitat conservation and fire fuel reduction objectives in California grasslands.
+Livestock grazing can be a practical and economical management tool for habitat conservation and fire fuel reduction objectives in California grasslands.
 The challenge to managers is to integrate these habitat and fuel reduction objectives with the conventional range management objectives of maintaining grassland productivity, minimizing soil erosion, preventing invasive pest plant infestations and spread, and improving conventional grazing operations to accomplish the combined objectives in specific locations and circumstances.
 Considering the complexity of grassland ecosystems, variable and unpredictable weather that drives many grassland conditions, multiple uses and habitats in each range landscape, and demands for economically sustainable grazing operations, we need to use the best available science to maximize benefits and minimize impacts.

 The Land Management Plan Action Team of Board of Forestry’s Range Management Advisory Committee (RMAC) recommends the outline below as a template for Land/Grazing Management Plans on state lands.
 We’ve identified with asterisks (*) in the outline which sections are critical to address in any condensed plan.
 Examples of Land/Grazing Management Plans that follow the structure and content suggested here and representing the range of more and less complexity should be posted by RMAC in a linked webpage and updated periodically for reference by relevant planners.